 Debt counsellors don't have special powers, though they are taken a lot more seriously by creditors than individuals acting by themselves.
 If you want to, it is possible to make your own arrangements to try to freeze interest and make special repayment plans.

-In general the free help is a usually a better idea, however if you're keen to do it yourself do read the summary guide from Citizens Advice.
+In general, the free help is usually a better idea.
+However, if you're keen to do it yourself, read the summary guide from Citizens Advice.
 Working through the techniques by yourself to see what's available is a useful guide, and should help you understand what the debt counsellors will do.

-There are a few nice tools to help you:
+Here are a few tools to help you:

-StepChange Debt Charity (formerly CCCS) has several counsellors answering questions on any debt issue.
+StepChange also has several counsellors answering questions in the MSE Forum on any debt issue.
 You can ask an open question in the discussion thread or send a private question to one of the counsellors.
 You need to be registered on the forum to ask a question.